SuperFSDev/DevPeople/README.md

 # DevPeople

-This is a Node/Express/MongoDB social media platform for Developers that uses JWT authentication.This is the Fullstack application the API can be found [here](https://github.com/Arsh028/DevPeople-API).
+This is a Node/Express/MongoDB social media platform for Developers that uses JWT authentication.This is the Fullstack application, the API can be found [here](https://github.com/Arsh028/DevPeople-API).
 The platform would be available soon.

 ## Getting Started